FindMySchool LogoFindMySchool

 Sport takes place at nearby Holland Park, with pupils walking to the facilities under staff supervision.
 Competitive fixtures against other Kensington and Chelsea schools give pupils the chance to represent the school in football, netball, and athletics.

 Admissions are coordinated by the Royal Borough of Kensington and Chelsea.
-The school is consistently oversubscribed, with 110 applications for 30 places in 2024.
-This represents a subscription ratio of 3.67 applications per place, reflecting strong demand.
+The school is consistently oversubscribed, reflecting strong demand, so families should review the current admissions policy and distance criteria carefully.

 After looked-after children and those with Education, Health and Care Plans naming the school, places are allocated according to the following criteria: children with a sibling at the school, children of staff, children whose parents worship regularly at St Mary Abbots Church (with a supplementary information form), and finally by distance from the school.
 Distance is the tie-breaker for most applicants.

-The last distance offered varies annually and is not published in advance.
+The furthest distance at which a place was offered varies annually and is not published in advance.
 Families should use the FindMySchool Map Search to check their precise distance from the school gates.
 Proximity provides priority but does not guarantee a place.
 Distances vary annually based on applicant distribution.

 For families wishing to apply under the church criterion, evidence of regular worship at St Mary Abbots Church is required.
 The supplementary information form must be completed and signed by the vicar.
 Regular attendance is typically defined as attending services at least twice a month for a minimum of two years prior to application.

-The application deadline for Reception entry is 15 January, with offers released on National Offer Day in April.
+The application deadline for Reception entry in September 2027 is 15 January 2027, with offers released on 16 April 2027.
 Late applications are considered after on-time applicants.

 Applications